-Movies such as “Westworld” starring Yul Brunner or more well-known Blockbusters like “Terminator” suggest that the machines we might soon be able to produce, will gain self-awareness and eventually turn against us.
+Movies like ‘Westworld’ and ‘The Terminator’ suggest that the machines we might soon be able to produce will gain self-awareness and eventually turn against us.
 I find this to be a rather adventurous thought because after all, what you do with a hammer is what YOU do with it.
-But of course you never know.
-At the moment it’s more relevant to understand that technological progress has throughout history been abused but also brought into existence mostly by the military community as well as greedy industrialists and investment firms.
-The goal is to push the use of tech to more peaceful and cleaner shores and away from pure profit oriented minds and idiots to get our star ship back on track and to a sustainable level.
-We have proven that we can build almost anything by engineering customized tools and with those, unbelievably complex machines.
-For decades we have been sending robots and droids into the far reaches of our solar system and beyond to explore for us and find proof of life.
+It’s more important to understand that technological progress has throughout history been abused but also brought into existence, mostly by the military community and greedy industrialists and investment firms.
+The goal is to push the use of tech to more peaceful and cleaner shores and away from pure profit oriented minds and warlords, to get our star ship back on track and into a sustainable mode.
+We have proven that we can build and construct almost anything by engineering customized tools and with those, unbelievably complex machines.
+For decades we have been sending robots and droids into the far reaches of our solar system and beyond, to explore for us and find proof of life.
 Is now perhaps a good time to define what makes a machine a machine and what characterizes life?